Skip to main content

 Measure latency with finite request rates

 Latency metrics like time-to-first-token (TTFT) and time per output token (TPOT) matter most when the server isn't overloaded.
-An overloaded server will queue requests, which results in a massive increase in latency that varies depending on the size of the benchmark more than the actual latency of the server—larger benchmarks result in a deeper queue.
+An overloaded server will queue requests, which results in a massive increase in latency that varies depending on the size of the benchmark more than the actual latency of the server.
+Benchmarks with a larger number of prompts result in a deeper queue.

 Comparing to alternatives